 DIGITAL NARRATIVES AND READER ENGAGEMENT: TRANSFORMING LITERARY FORMS IN THE DIGITAL ERA

-Abstract:
+Abstract

 The rise of digital innovation has significantly transformed literary narratives, reshaping storytelling techniques and expanding genre conventions.
 This study explores the impact of e-books, audiobooks, interactive fiction, and dynamic media on narrative structures and reader engagement.
 It examines how digital platforms like Wattpad, Twine, and AO3 have revolutionized literature, blending traditional storytelling with gaming and multimedia.
 The study highlights the democratization of content creation, fostering emerging genres such as climate fiction and fanfiction.
 Additionally, it assesses the implications of digital storytelling for writers, readers, and the literary canon, addressing both challenges and opportunities.
 The research also anticipates future trends, including immersive storytelling through augmented and virtual reality.
 By analyzing these shifts, the study underscores the enduring potential of digital narratives to enhance creativity, inclusivity, and literary evolution in the digital era.